-What the UCDP GED version 5.0 dataset contains:
+What the UCDP GED version 17.1 dataset contains:

-The basic unit of analysis for the UCDP GED dataset is the "event", an individual incident (phenomenon) of lethal violence occurring at a given time and place.
+The basic unit of analysis for the UCDP GED dataset is the "event", i.e. an individual incident (phenomenon) of lethal violence occurring at a given time and place.

-More specifically we define an event as: "An incident where armed force was by an organised actor against another organized actor, or against civilians, resulting in at least 1 direct death at a specific location and a specific date".
+More specifically, we define an event as: "An incident where armed force was by an organised actor against another organized actor, or against civilians, resulting in at least 1 direct death at a specific location and a specific date".

-The dataset contains 128 264 events.
-It is a global dataset that covers the entirety of the Globe (excluding Syria) between 1989-01-01 and 2015-12-31.
+The dataset contains 135 181 events.
+GED 17.1 is a global dataset that covers the entirety of the Globe (excluding Syria) between 1989-01-01 and 2016-12-31.

 The maximum (best) spatial resolution of the dataset is the individual village or town.
 The dataset is fully geocoded.
 The maximum (best) temporal resolution of the dataset is the day.